-I “discovered” this walk while researching my Guide to Overnight Walks near Sydney: Nattai National Park, while fairly close to Sydney, is not an area I’d ventured to before.
+I “discovered” the Russells Needle bushwalk while researching my Guide to Overnight Walks near Sydney: Nattai National Park, while fairly close to Sydney, is not an area I’d ventured to before.
 But after seeing photos of the improbable “needle” of rock sticking up in the middle of the valley, it was added to my list!

 Day 1: Ahearns Lookout and down to the Nattai River